polubis/4markdown/README.md

 - `node 18.18.0`
 - `npm 8.11.0`

-Once you have the required versions, execute `npm i --legacy-peer-deps`.
+Once you have the required versions, execute `npm i`.

 Before diving into **development**, you'll need to populate the `.env.development` file with necessary variables to facilitate project functionality: